zhenyuanlu/python-notebook/docs/06_iterable_iterator_generator.md

-# 6. Iterable, Iterator and Generator
+# 6. Iterable, Iterator, Generator

 In Python, Iterables and Iterators might seem similar, but they serve distinct purposes and have unique characteristics.